johnsoneyo/interstellar-assessment/README.md

   to continue id generation if a table has already used up identifiers from an allocation, in this case we have a csv containing route data and we want to be able to continue generating routes from the REST API
-- Java 17 is more consistent with Spring Boot version 3.1.0 and provides jaxb2 dependency OOTB keeping dependency transitive this choice is made to avoid dependency conflicts as we want reliance on jakarta apis and not javax.
+- Java 17 is more consistent with Spring Boot version 3.1.0 and provides jaxb2 dependency OOTB keeping dependency transitive, This choice is made to avoid dependency conflicts as we want reliance on jakarta apis and not javax.
 - Lombok makes life easy.
 - Caffeine caching is used to load graph into memory cache for faster processing time